China Burma India theater: Training the Chinese Army

 Ramgarh Training Center, in Bihar Province, India, an American-staffed, American-operated organisation, was established on 30 June 1942 by General Stilwell, the Commanding General, USAF, CBI, for the training of Chinese troops in India.
 The Supreme Commander, China Theater, General Chiang Kai-Shek, had approved Ramgarh Cantonment, as the site for a training center to train, equip, and reinforce the Chinese troops that had retreated into India from Burma.

 The first Chinese troops arrived on 17 July 1942.
+There is a WWII cemetery for Chinese people, namely Ramgarh Chinese Cemetery.

 Headquarters RTC and Hq Camp Ramgarh combined and CG RTC assumed command on 1 February 1943.
 (These two organizations and Hq Chinese Army in India were the three original command organizations at Ramgarh.)
 Headquarters Ramgarh Training Center was responsible for the training of Chinese Army in India, and Headquarters Chinese Army in India was responsible for the activation, organization, administration, and command of Chinese units.